cbos/cbos.github.io/content/posts/20250501-challenge-1-step-by-step/index.md

 Ah ... this is exactly the behaviour we see.
 The queue is growing and at these moments the duration of requests is high.
 The core threads continue to process the requests, but no new threads are created.

+## How to solve this?
-> [!QUESTION]
+> [!TIP]
 > How to solve this?
 Can we prove that our solution solves it?

+There is no one size fits all solution, it depends on what you are trying to achieve.
+And in certain situations it depends on the architecture of the whole environment and what is expected of that service.
+For all solutions, it is important to think in advance about what you want to achieve, whether the solution fits and, importantly(!), to validate that the solution works as expected.

-There are several solutions to this problem, to name a few:
+Even for this simple setup, there are several solutions.
+To name a few:

+- Just increase the corePoolSize
+  - Just increasing the core size is an easy change
+  - Consideration: This does not change the behaviour of the solution, it just delays the tipping point.
 - Remove the use of `@ManagedAsync`.
-This would allow Tomcat to handle each request in a separate thread.
+  - This is also a simple change.
+Instead of using a separate thread pool to handle the requests, use the Tomcat thread pool to handle each request by a thread.
-- Change the way you use async requests.
+  - Consideration: This is a more fundamental change to your application.
+It changes from async to sync.
+In this example it is not a problem, but in other cases the impact may be greater.
 - Tune the `ManagedAsyncExecutorProvider' to make it work.
--
+  - By tuning the `ManagedAsyncExecutorProvider' we keep the architecture of the application the same, we just make sure we make more use of the up and down scaling of the thread pool.
+  - Consideration: this requires more tuning and testing to see if it behaves as expected.

 > [!TIP]
 > You can try some solutions yourself and see what the results are when you run the tests again!